What if a transaction spans two different years? Follow the money!

 Imagine you invoice a client on 1 March 2020, and they pay you on 1 May 2020.
 You've invoiced in one tax year, and been paid in the other one.
 Which year should it be in?

-Meanwhile you're renting out a property and pay landlord insurance for 12 months starting on 1 January 2020.
+Meanwhile, you're renting out a property and paying landlord insurance for 12 months starting on 1 January 2020.
 Do you need to apportion it?